commtech/fscc-windows/README.md

 ##### Why does executing a purge without a clock put the card in a broken state?
 When executing a purge on either the transmitter or receiver there is a TRES or RRES (command from the CMDR register) happening behind the scenes.
-If there is no clock available the command will stall until a clock is available.
+If there isn't a clock available, the command will stall until a clock is available.
 This should work in theory but doesn't in practice.
-So whenever you need to execute a purge without a clock, first put it into clock mode 7, execute your purge then return to your other clock mode.
+So whenever you need to execute a purge without a clock: first put it into clock mode 7, execute your purge, and then return to your other clock mode.